 The content of mental health notes can vary depending on your clinician and the type of care you receive.
-Like other note types, mental health notes frequently include a diagnosis, a summary of what you shared with your clinician, medication updates, your clinician’s assessment of your health, a treatment plan or next steps, and other information from your appointment.
-The notes may also include information to satisfy professional and health insurance requirements.
+Like medical notes, mental health notes often include a diagnosis, a summary of what you shared with your clinician, medication updates, your clinician’s assessment of your health, a treatment plan or next steps, and other information from your appointment.
+The notes may also include information required primarily to satisfy professional and health insurance requirements.

-It’s Okay to Ask!
-If you’re interested in gaining access to your therapy notes, it’s a good idea to start by talking with your clinician, who may be able to print out your notes for you and support your wishes to read your notes online using the secure, patient portal.
-We also provide a template if it’s more convenient or you feel more comfortable sending a request by email.
-And you can visit the OpenNotes map to see the full list of the health systems that share notes with patients.
+It’s okay to ask!
+If you’re interested in gaining access to your therapy notes, it’s a good idea to start by talking with your clinician.
+He or she may be able to print out your notes or support your request to read your notes online using the secure, patient portal.
+If it’s more convenient, or you feel more comfortable sending a request by email, check out our template message asking your clinician for your notes.
+You can also look at the OpenNotes map to see the full list of the health systems that share notes with patients.

 What Are the Benefits of Reading Mental Health Notes?

-Become more Involved and Feel more in Control of Your Health Care.
-After a visit, you can read your notes to review what you discussed with your clinician, your treatment plan, any changes to your medications, and to remind you of any follow-up you may need.
-In between visits you can read your note to make sure you are following the treatment plan and to make sure you follow up on the procedures, tests or appointments that were recommended.
-In preparation for your next visit, you can read your note to remind yourself of what you discussed with your health care provider at your last appointment.
-You might also think about any steps you have taken since your last visit and any changes or new problems you may be experiencing since your last visit.
-The notes can help you prepare a list of questions to review with your therapist at the appointment.
+Become more involved and feel more in control of your health care.
+After a visit, you can read your notes to review what you discussed with your clinician, your treatment plan, any changes to your medications, and to remind you of any follow-up steps.
+In between visits, you can read your note to make sure you are following the treatment plan and to remind yourself to follow up on recommended procedures, tests or appointments.
+In preparation for your next visit, you can read your note to remind yourself what you discussed at your last appointment.
+You might also think about any steps you have taken, and any changes or new problems you may be experiencing since your last visit.
+The notes can also help you prepare a list of questions to review with your therapist at the appointment.

-Feel Empowered.
-It can take some time to get used to how mental health notes are written, but recognizing your own capabilities in being able to read your notes, discuss them with your therapist, and use them constructively can be empowering, building trust in yourself and between you and your clinician.
+Feel empowered.
+If you have worries or concerns, it may be helpful to read through the first note or two together with your clinician so you know what to expect.
+It can take some time to get used to how mental health notes are written.
+But it can be empowering when you recognize your own capabilities in reading notes, discussing them with your therapist, and using them constructively in many different ways.
+We have learned that OpenNotes can build trust in yourself and between you and your clinician.
 Reading your notes may even improve your self-awareness and self-confidence.
-If you have worries or concerns, it may be helpful to read through the first note or two with your clinician so you know what to expect.

 “I read my notes because it helps me see the progress I’ve made and the successes I’ve already had.
 Being in mental health care is hard work.
 It’s a lot of effort for me to come here and it can be draining at times.
 When I look back at my notes from last year, I get to view how far I’ve come.”– Larry, Veteran

-Organize Care and Track Progress.
+Organize care and track progress.
 Just as in any other appointment, there’s a lot to remember.
 Going back to read the notes after the appointment may help you manage your illness more effectively.
-Reading notes can help you better understand your condition and treatment and your progress between visits.
-It can remind you of your responsibilities in your own care, including ‘homework’ or follow-up issues to be worked on between sessions.
+Reading notes can help you understand your condition, your treatment, and your progress between visits.
+It can remind you of your responsibilities in your own care, including ‘homework’ or follow-up issues to work on between sessions.

-Use Your Notes as a Tool for Change.
-You may find that being able to have a discussion with your clinician about the information in your therapy notes may help to decrease the stress you might otherwise hold alone.
-In addition, you might find that the notes help you to benchmark your progress and serve as motivation to help you confront challenges and address difficult changes with which you struggle.
+Use your notes as a tool for change.
+You may find that discussing the information in your therapy notes with your clinician can decrease stress you might otherwise hold alone.
+In addition, you may find that the notes help you to benchmark your progress and motivate you to confront challenges and address difficult changes you hope to make.

 “I have a tough time recognizing that I’ve made progress.
 So it’s nice to read this as a reminder.”— patient, David , New York Times

-Enhance Trust and the Therapeutic Relationship.
-A trusting, therapeutic relationships between a patient and their therapist is critically important to progress and recovery.
-Being able to read what your therapist writes can help demystify what he or she is thinking, which for most patients, can lead to a stronger relationship and richer conversations.
+Enhance trust and the therapeutic relationship.
+A trusting, therapeutic relationship between a patient and therapist is critical to progress and recovery.
+Being able to read what your therapist writes can help demystify what he or she is thinking.
+For many patients this can lead to a stronger relationship and richer conversations.
 It can also help you and your therapist initiate more open discussions about potentially difficult topics.

-Help Make Your Care Safer.
-When you review your health record, including your medical history, current symptoms, medication dosages, and the care plan, you can help ensure that your record is accurate, and when your medical record is up to date and accurate, your care is safer.
+Help make your care safer.
+When you review your health record, including your medical history, current symptoms, medication dosages, and the care plan, you can help ensure that your record is accurate.
+When your medical record is up to date and accurate, your care is safer.

-Sharing notes serves as a cross check, improving the likelihood that you and your therapist have a mutual understanding of what was discussed.
-The notes may also include comments from your therapist about differences in perceptions and understanding.
-Including work to understand these differences is an important part of any therapy work.
+Make sure you’re on the same page.
+Sharing notes serves as a cross-check, improving the likelihood that you and your therapist have a mutual understanding of what was discussed.
+The notes may also include comments from your therapist about differences in each other’s perceptions and understanding.
+Understanding these differences can be an important part of any therapy.

 “Confident in the communication between my therapist and myself, eager to tell more.”– a patient

-Interactions between you and your clinician, and the notes documenting those interactions are confidential.
-However, you may share your note with anyone you choose.
+Share with a family member or other clinician.
+Interactions between you and your clinician, and the notes documenting those interactions, are confidential.
+However, whether they are entirely private is up to you.
+You can share your notes with anyone you choose.
 Indeed, you may find it extremely helpful to share your notes with family members, friends, or caregivers who assist in your health care.
 Sharing notes with trusted friends, family, or caregivers, or other clinicians involved in your care may help keep people up to date with any changes in your medications, health conditions, or care plan.
 It may also help caregivers or care partners to coordinate your care.
-Remember that your personal health information is private, and only you should choose with whom to share it.
+But always remember that your personal health information is private, and only you should choose with whom to share it.

 Are There Any Downsides or Risks to Reading my Mental Health Notes?

-Everyone’s experience is different.
-As you read your mental health notes, keep in mind that they vary in length, may include sensitive information, could have unfamiliar terms or confusing language required to meet professional standards, , or could even surprise you.
-It’s normal to have questions or concerns and this is all something which can, and should, be discussed with your therapist.
-It’s also true that some patients may simply feel that reading their open notes may not feel right to them, for whatever reason, and that’s okay too.
+Everyone’s experience is different, and many people have questions or concerns.
+As you read your mental health notes, keep in mind that they vary in length, may include sensitive information, or could have unfamiliar terms or confusing language that’s often required for meeting professional standards.
+You should feel free to discuss with your therapist issues for you that notes reveal.
+You may also choose not to read them!
+Reading such notes may not feel right for whatever reason, and that’s okay too.
 You know yourself best.
-It’s important to respect that, and to talk with your therapist about your wishes.
+It’s important to respect that, and to talk with your therapist about your preferences.

-Talking about the things that effect our lives, especially topics that can be difficult to discuss, can be important for recovery in mental health.
-Here are some strategies that can help you get started with using open notes as a tool in your therapy:
+Talking about the things that affect our lives, especially topics that can be difficult to discuss, can be important for recovery in mental health.
+Here are some strategies for getting started with using open notes as a tool in your therapy:

 Talk with your therapist about your expectations with note sharing.
 This conversation can also help you learn more about your treatment and your clinician’s perspectives.
 Things you might want to discuss include:

-- Differences of opinion about diagnoses or treatment
+- Differences of opinion about diagnoses or treatment; and

 If you’re nervous or worried, you may want to consider asking your clinician if you can read some of your notes together.